cseanburns/electronic_resource_mgmt/src/08-workflow.md

 By the end of this section, you should be able to:

-1. **Understanding Workflows**: Workflows play a central role in electronic resource management (ERM), helping to integrate tools and systems while addressing the complexities of managing electronic resources in libraries.
+1. **Understanding Workflows**: Workflows play a central role in electronic resource management (ERM).
+They help to integrate tools and systems and address the complexities of managing electronic resources in libraries.
 2. **Interoperability and Standards**: Effective ERM depends on the ability of systems to communicate with each other.
-Standards like CORE, COUNTER, and SUSHI are essential for ensuring interoperability between systems, such as integrated library systems (ILS) and ERM software.
+Standards like CORE, COUNTER, and SUSHI are essential for ensuring interoperability between systems.
 3. **Economic Realities of ERM**: The financial aspects of managing electronic resources, including acquisitions, subscriptions, and vendor relations, are critical.
-These challenges have only been exacerbated by the COVID-19 pandemic, making workflow-based standards even more important.
+These challenges have been exacerbated by the COVID-19 pandemic, and make workflow-based standards even more important.
 4. **Customization and Flexibility**: ERM solutions must be flexible and customizable to meet the unique workflow needs of individual libraries.
 This makes understanding workflow analysis crucial for selecting the right systems.
 5. **Ongoing Learning**: The readings emphasize the evolving nature of electronic resource management and highlight the importance of continuously engaging with standards, technologies, and best practices to manage the complexities of modern librarianship.